Displaying items by tag: SEAPLM

 As SEA-PLM prepares to release the 2024 regional results later this year, the insights are expected to provide countries with critical feedback on their post COVID recovery strategies.
 The result will also inform the programme’s strategic roadmap for 2026-2030, including preparation for the next regional assessment cycle, SEA-PLM 2029, which will align with the UN’s SDG 2030 targets.

-Education World Forum 2025 Plenary Session
+Education World Forum 2025 Side Session

 During the EWF, the SEA-PLM delegation also engaged in side meetings with key partners and stakeholders in the UK and beyond leveraging strategic partnerships and global coalitions to enhance the programme’s visibility and influence, and to sustain momentum in advancing foundational learning across Southeast Asia."